gkgaurav31/gkgaurav31.github.io/_posts/2022-10-05-multi-string-search-trie.md

         Node temp = root;

-        //Loop through the string
         for(int i=0; i<n; i++){

-            //Get the current character
             Character c = Character.valueOf(word.charAt(i));

-            //Check if the current Node's hashmap contains that character if(temp.hm.containsKey(c)){
-                //If it contains the character already, go to the next Node.
-                //We need to go to the corresponding Node for the current character which we can get from the HashMap. temp = temp.hm.get(c);
+            if(temp.hm.containsKey(c)){
+                temp = temp.hm.get(c);
             }else{
-                //If the character is not present in the HashMap, new a new Node which will act like the next one for the current character. temp.hm.put(c, new Node(new HashMap<>()));
+                temp.hm.put(c, new Node(new HashMap<>()));
-                //Once that's is set, go to the next node temp = temp.hm.get(c);
+                temp = temp.hm.get(c);
             }

         }